The Chaos Communication Congress is the Chaos Computer Club’s (CCC) annual symposium and hacker party.

 Online submissions only

 Simply follow the instructions there.
-If you have any questions regarding the submission, you are welcome to contact us via mail at 36c3-content(at)cccv.de.
+If you plan to submit anything other than a lecture, want to present longer than 60 minutes, or just have any questions regarding the submission, you are welcome to contact us via mail at 36c3-content(at)cccv.de.

 Please send us a description of your suggested talk that is as complete as possible.
 The description is the main criterium for acceptance or rejection, so please ensure that it is as clear and complete as possible.
 Quality comes before quantity.
 Due to the non-commercial nature of the event, presentations which aim to market or promote commercial products or entities will be rejected without consideration.